nawalgupta/angular2-shop/README.md

 # Angular2Shop (Angular eCommerce) (ng2Shop) - Fullstack

-Angular2Shop is a multi tenant eCommerce plateform.
+Angular2Shop is a multi tenant eCommerce application.
 The sample site is for home cooked meals, but can be easily accomodate for any product.

 #Technology Stack
   - MEAN with Angular2